evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ### Driving Automation

-The Mercedes-EQ EQS 680 SUV offers [driving automation on level 1,2 or 3]](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Mercedes-Maybach EQS 680 SUV offers [driving automation on level 1,2 or 3]](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the Driver Assistance Package  level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)